You can always check the Ça va où? mobile application or Web site as provided by RECYC-QUÉBEC to find out where to put your waste items!

 If you live in a building containing 8 units or less in the Côte-des-Neiges–Notre-Dame-de-Grâce borough, you already have access to a food waste collection.
 You can obtain a brown bin and a kitchen counter top bin by visiting our office during our opening hours with a recent proof of address.

 If you live in or manage a building with 9 or more units, manage a business, or you are part of a public institution (public school, church, non-profit organisation), you might not have access to a food waste collection yet.
-Please see the following map for the expected implementation schedule.
+Please see the map below for the expected implementation schedule.

 If you are a resident and don’t yet have access to the municipal food waste collection, you may be able to take advantage of one the community composting sites available throughout Côte-des-Neiges.